 We use the asset and liability approach for financial accounting and reporting for income taxes.
 Deferred income tax assets and liabilities are computed annually for differences between the financial statement and tax bases of assets and liabilities that will result in taxable or deductible amounts in the future based on enacted tax laws and rates applicable to the periods in which the differences are expected to affect taxable income.
 Valuation allowances based on our judgments and estimates are established when necessary to reduce deferred tax assets to the amount expected to be realized in future operating results.
 Company management believes that realization of deferred tax assets in excess of the valuation allowance is more likely than not.
-Our estimates are based on facts and circumstances in existence as well as interpretations of existing tax regulations and laws applied to the facts and circumstances, with the help of professional tax advisors.
+Our estimates are based on facts and circumstances, with the help of professional tax advisors.
 Therefore, we estimate and provide for amounts of additional income taxes that may be assessed by the various taxing authorities.